timm/gator/docs/lib/os.md

 ### klass-slot-definition-name

-what is a slot's name?
+What is a slot's name?

 <ul><details><summary>...</summary>